thunlp/ERNIE/README.md

 ### Fine-tune

 As most datasets except FewRel don't have entity annotations, we use [TAGME](<https://tagme.d4science.org/tagme/>) to extract the entity mentions in the sentences and link them to their corresponding entitoes in KGs.
-We provide the annotated datasets [here](https://drive.google.com/open?id=1Q3YZg_3CUypuuJRL_GR4NMsufIvT3xqK).
+We provide the annotated datasets [Google Drive](https://drive.google.com/open?id=1Q3YZg_3CUypuuJRL_GR4NMsufIvT3xqK)/[Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/7676975744c64e9497db/).

 ```shell
 unzip data.zip -d /path/to/ernie